MusiCurate, one year of The Classical Guitar Magazine

 The Cover Story: The Volterra Project Trio and a Luthier's Legacy

-A massive part of the trio's identity is tied to their Medio Siglo project, a heartfelt dedication to the late, legendary luthier José Luis Romanillos.
+A central part of the trio's identity is their Medio Siglo project, a dedication to the late, legendary luthier José Luis Romanillos.
 The trio had the rare opportunity to record with the final four guitars Romanillos ever built.
-Antigoni shares a profoundly moving memory about one of these instruments, "La Medio Siglo."
-She recalls, "I remember it all so vividly: José took the guitar out of its case, and while giving it to me, he said quietly, 'This is the best guitar I have ever made... to celebrate my 50th wedding anniversary with Marian.'"
+Antigoni shares a moving memory about one of these instruments, "La Medio Siglo": "I remember it all so vividly: José took the guitar out of its case, and while giving it to me, he said quietly, 'This is the best guitar I have ever made... to celebrate my 50th wedding anniversary with Marian.'"

 The Enduring Legacy of John W. Duarte